News & Insights | Culturally Safe Recruitment: Practical Steps for Employers

 Culturally safe recruitment is not about “good intentions”.
 It’s about designing recruitment and workplaces so people feel respected, supported, and able to succeed.

 When done well, culturally safe practices can improve candidate experience, retention and attendance, trust and reputation in communities, and long-term workforce sustainability.
+The point is that these are outcomes of how the process is designed, not of a statement of values — a fair, consistent, well-supported process is what people actually experience, and that experience is what they tell others about.

 Building First Nations career pathways?
 Start here: First Nations employment pathways